kentsommer/cachelab-scripts/README.md

 IMPORTANT:

-1. If you make any changes to your optimized code, make sure to run "make" before re-running the commands from instruction 5 above.

-2. Every time you log in you must run: "module load soft/papi; make setup"
+1. Every time you log in you must run: "module load soft/papi; make setup"